nzruby/policies/citizen_code_of_conduct.md

 ## 6. Reporting Guidelines

 If you are subject to or witness unacceptable behaviour, or have any other concerns, please notify a community organiser as soon as possible.
-[CONTACT_INFO_HERE].
+See section #9 for contact information.

 [LINK_TO_REPORTING_GUIDELINES]